 If you suspect your dog might not be getting enough taurine, here are some key facts you should know:

-- Taurine is virtually absent in plant proteins so most vegetarian and certainly vegan diets will need to be supplemented with synthetic taurine supplements
+- Taurine is virtually absent in plant proteins.
+That means dogs on most vegetarian and vegan diets will need taurine supplements.

-Protein is a crucial part of your dog’s diet, but as you can see, just giving him meat without thinking about essential amino acids, fats or vitamins and nutrients can cause problems.
+Protein is a crucial part of your dog’s diet.
+But just giving him meat without thinking about essential amino acids, fats or nutrients can cause problems.
 You need to make sure he’s getting enough protein, and protein that has the amino acids he needs.
 If he’s not getting enough, you need to work on his diet and find the right balance so he’s as healthy as he can be.